 Check local and national press – especially if it is a larger company.
 In December 2014, City Link staff and suppliers found out via the news on Christmas Day that the company had gone into administration!

-There are hundreds of online companies who offer credit reports – some are even free.
-Bear in mind that most of these (particularly the cheap ones) only offer repackaged information that's available from Companies House, so is no more up to date than that.
+There are many online companies who offer credit reports – some are even free - but bear in mind that most of these only offer repackaged information that's available from Companies House, so is no more up to date than that.
+We recommend our own Credit Reports which include up-to-date information on payment performance.

 Some types of business require a license.
 A restaurant, for example, needs a license from the Local Authority to sell its food and beverages.
 Contact the local council office having jurisdiction over licensing at the location of the business and inquire about the license status.
 A non-renewal or cancellation of the license is a good indication that the business itself has folded.